caiks/WBOT02/README.md

 ![actor001_003](images/actor001_003.png)

-We can observe the *induction* taking place in real-time by restarting the actor and then watching the representations in the third row.
-The four frames of  different scales are recorded from same image at a constant fixed point `(0.5,0.5)`.
+We can observe *induction* taking place in real-time by restarting the actor and then watching the representations in the third row.
+The four frames of different scales are recorded from a constant image centered at a single fixed point `(0.5,0.5)`.
 So there are only four unique *events* during the whole session.

 Initially, all *events* are in *slice* 0 and so there is no *likelihood*.
 The *slice* 0 representation is just an average of the four scales, showing part of the mirror on the left and a faint image of part of Sam on the right from the full scale frame.
 The `induceThresholdInitial` defaults to 1000 *events*.
 In this example there are 16 *events* per second, so the first *fud* is *induced* after around a minute, followed shortly after by two or three more.
 We observe the representations change as the new leaf *slices* are created for each *fud*.
 This is the screenshot afterwards -

 ![actor001_004](images/actor001_004.png)

-We can see that now the representations are identical to the *event* records for each scale and each has the same high *likelihood* of 0.76.
-This is because the *model* is complete - it now has each scale in four separate leaf *slices* of exactly the same *size*.
-These leaf *slices* will not produce children *fuds* because all of their *histograms* are *singletons* and there are no *alignments*.
+We can see that the representations are now identical to the *event* records for each scale, and each has the same *likelihood* of 0.76.
+This is because the *model* is complete - each scale is now in a separate leaf *slice*.
+Although the *likelihood* is high, these leaf *slices* will not produce children *fuds* because all of their *histograms* are *singletons* which have no *alignments*.

 If we examine the logs we can see that the evolution of the *model* is not always exactly the same.
 In this example there are four *fuds* -
 ```